Skip to main content

 └── ...

-The build file gets new dependencies, a config class is added to wire the mapper library into Spring, and FilmRestMapper is replaced.
+The build file gets new dependencies, and FilmRestMapper is rewritten.
 For Groovy, the controller also changes because the mapper is no longer a static utility; it's a Spring-managed bean.

 implementation "org.mapstruct:mapstruct:${mapstructVersion}"